SciML/Catalyst.jl/README.md

   resulting stochastic chemical kinetics with delays models.
 - [BondGraphs.jl](https://github.com/jedforrest/BondGraphs.jl) a package for
   constructing and analyzing bond graphs models, which can take Catalyst models as input.
+- [PEtab.jl](https://github.com/sebapersson/PEtab.jl) a package that implements the PEtab format for fitting reaction network ODEs to data.
+Input can be provided either as SBML files or as Catalyst `ReactionSystem`s.

 ## Illustrative examples